Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 57.5 points just two times this season.
+- Western Michigan and its opponents have scored at least 58 points only two times this year.

-- Ball State has not yet combined with its opponents to score more than 57.5 points in a game this season.
+- Ball State's games have yet to go over 58 points this season.

-- The two teams combine to average 45.8 points per game, 11.7 less than the over/under in this contest.
+- The two teams combine to average 45.8 points per game, 12.2 less than the total in this contest.

-- This contest's over/under is 6.3 points greater than the 51.2 these two squads combine to allow per game this season.
+- This contest's total is 6.8 points greater than the 51.2 these two squads combine to surrender per game this season.

-- The Broncos and their opponents have scored an average of 60.7 points per game in 2021, 3.2 more than Saturday's total.
+- The average total in Broncos games this season is 60.7, 2.7 points above Saturday's over/under of 58.

 Western Michigan Stats and Trends

-- This season, the Broncos won ATS in their only game as a favorite of 11 points or more.
+- The Broncos covered the spread in their only game when favored by 11 points or more.

-- Western Michigan's games this year have hit the over on one of five set point totals (20%).
+- Western Michigan's games this year have gone over the point total one time in five opportunities (20%).

-- The Broncos average 26.6 points per game, three fewer than the Cardinals give up per contest (29.6).
+- This year, the Broncos rack up three fewer points per game (26.6) than the Cardinals give up (29.6).

-- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team amasses more than 406.2 yards.
+- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team picks up more than 406.2 yards.

-- The Broncos have turned the ball over two times this season, two fewer than the Cardinals have forced (4).
+- The Broncos have two giveaways this season, while the Cardinals have four takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.